 A contextual backlink is a link to an external website that is found in the main text of the page, not from the sidebar, navigation or footer etc.

-Contextual links are by far the most powerful and valuable links you can get.
-Usually, a link from the home page is also going to have the most value.
+Contextual links are by far the most powerful and valuable you can get.
+Usually, backlinks from a home page is also going to have the most value.

 #102 What is a PBN?

-A PBN or (private blog network) is a website built, usually on an auctioned or dropped domain, to link to your money website and transfer authority/trust through the link.
+A PBN or (private blog network) is a website built, usually on an auctioned or dropped domain, to link to your money website and transfer authority/trust through the links.

 They are often hidden from Google because they break Google’s search engine terms and conditions.
-Some SEOs will hide them in plain site to make them look more like real websites.
+Some SEOs will hide them in plain sight to make them look more like real websites.

 #103 What is Yoast?

-Yoast is a free plugin that is used to add sitemaps and meta descriptions to a site without any technical know-how.
+Yoast is a free plugin that is used to add sitemaps, meta titles and descriptions to a site without any technical know-how.
 You can upgrade to a premium version to get more features.